dhjsh88/fpga-fc-accelerator/results/benchmark_summary.md

   generation and the one-time cache flush (`Xil_DCacheFlushRange`) execute before the timed region; the end-to-end figure is accelerator execution time excluding input generation and cache maintenance.
-- Diagnostic printf inside the timed region inflates results by ~30-160x at 115,200 baud; removed for all reported numbers (see `docs/debugging_story.md`).
+- Diagnostic printf inside the timed region inflates results by approximately 33x and 166x in the two instrumented transfers at
+  115,200 baud; removed for all reported numbers (see `docs/debugging_story.md`).
 - Two PIO datasets are included.
 The original baseline bitstream (pre-DMA)